NorskHelsenett/HelseID.Samples/README.md

 ### <a name="APIAccess"></a> API Access

-The sample demonstrate how a client can be authenticated through HelseID and get access to the restricted [Sample API](https://github.com/ingvildaadde/Samples/tree//SampleAPI) with one access token.
+The sample demonstrate how a client can be authenticated through HelseID and get access to the restricted [Sample API](https://github.com/ingvildaadde/Samples/tree//SampleAPI) with an access token.
 See [HelseId.APIAccess](https://github.com/NorskHelsenett/HelseID.Samples/tree/Ingvild-samples/HelseId.APIAccess) for a more detailed explanation.

 #### <a name="APIAccessNewToken"></a> API Access with new access token